starknet-io/starknet.js/www/docs/guides/create_account.md

 const privateKey0 = "0xe3e70682c2094cac629f6fbed82c07cd";
 const accountAddress0 = "0x7e00d496e324876bbc8531f2d9a82bf154d1a04a50218ee74cdd372f75a551a";
 const account0 = new Account(provider, accountAddress0, privateKey0);
-// add ,"1" after privateKey0 if this account is not a Cairo 0 contract

 // new account abstraction
 // Generate public and private key pair.